| |

 Application

-Application will be invited through advertisement in major newspapers and Civil Service Bureau's website http://www.csb.gov.hk and the Treasury's website http://www.try.gov.hk when vacancies arise.
-Interested applicants may complete an application form (G.F.
-340) and apply in accordance with the procedures set out in the advertisement.
-G.F.
-340 is obtainable from any Public Enquiry Service Centre of the Home Affairs Department and Job Centre of the Labour Department.
-Applicants may also download G.F.
-340 or apply online through the Civil Service Bureau's website.
+Application will be invited through advertisement in major newspapers and Civil Service Bureau’s website www.csb.gov.hk and the Treasury's website www.try.gov.hk when vacancies arise.
+Interested applicants may complete an application form (GF340) and apply in accordance with the procedures set out in the advertisement.
+GF340 is obtainable from any Home Affairs Enquiry Centre of District Offices, Home Affairs Department and any Job Centre of the Employment Services Division, Labour Department.
+Applicants may also download GF340 or apply online through the Civil Service Bureau’s website.